MiMa6/speech-2-obsidian/README.md

 # 🎙️ Voice-to-Text Obsidian Helper

 Turn your voice into Obsidian notes!
-This Python-based tool makes it super easy to record your thoughts and automatically transcribe them into your Obsidian vault.
+This Python-based tool makes it super easy to record your thoughts, automatically transcribe and organize them cleanly into your Obsidian vault.

 ## ✨ Features